sadiuchiha/sadiuchiha/README.md

 - 👀 I’m interested in coding in Java, Python, HTML, CSS and Javascript
 - 🌱 I love doing big projects
 - 💞️ I’m looking to collaborate on open projects
-- 📫 Reach out for at sadiuchiha@gmail.com
+- 📫 Reach out for me at sadiuchiha@gmail.com

 Current ongoing project: TAS